vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

    ![List of created segments](img/tko-on-vsphere-nsxt/T1-gateway-07.png)

 Additionally, you can create the required inventory groups and firewall rules.
-For more information, see [NSX Datacenter Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).
+For more information, see [NSX-T Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

 ## <a id="deploynsxalb"> </a>   Deploy and Configure NSX Advanced Load Balancer

 NSX Advanced Load Balancer (ALB) is an enterprise-grade integrated load balancer that provides L4- L7 load balancer support.
-It is recommended for vSphere deployments without NSX or when there are unique scaling requirements.
+It is recommended for vSphere deployments without NSX-T or when there are unique scaling requirements.

-NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere Environment backed by NSX.
-This mode grants NSX Advanced Load Balancer controllers full write access to the vCenter/NSX which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
+NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere Environment backed by NSX-T. This mode grants NSX Advanced Load Balancer controllers full write access to the vCenter or NSX which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.

 For a production-grade deployment, it is recommended to deploy 3 instances of the NSX Advanced Load Balancer controller for high availability and resiliency.